why shop manta sleep

 Put simply, it’s a heavier-than-usual sleep mask.
 The weight comes from beads or sand that are sewn into its fabric.
 You put it over your eyes and secure it around your head.

-First, the best weighted eye mask for sleep should block out all light so you can snooze tight.
+First, the best weighted eye mask for sleep should block out all light so you can nap tight.

 It works on the same premise that a weighted blanket does.
 And that's to give the wearer a form of deep pressure stimulation (DPT).
 As its name suggests, it means applying gentle pressure to the body — much like a hug.

-The best weighted eye mask for sleep can stimulate certain pressure points on the face.
+The best weighted eye mask for sleep can stimulate specific pressure points on the face.
 Think acupressure, the ancient Chinese technique.
-Practitioners press specific points in the body to promote relaxation and well-being.
+Practitioners press particular points in the body to promote relaxation and well-being.
 Both are essential to sleeping well.

 Now you know.
-The best weighted sleep mask helps you feel less anxious, lifts your mood, plus helps you sleep better.
+The best weighted sleep mask helps you feel less anxious, lifts your mood and sleep better.

 Oh, and there’s more where that came from.
 Read our post on more weighted eye mask benefits.